namelivia/simple-mood-tracker/README.md

 request to `/moods` will insert a record for the day the request is done with the provided values.

 ## Contributing
 Any suggestion, bug reports, localization translations or any other kind enhacements are welcome.
-Just [open an issue first](https://github.com/namelivia/simple-mood-tracker/issues/new)
+Just [open an issue first](https://github.com/namelivia/simple-mood-tracker/issues/new) for creating a PR remember this project has linting checkings so any PR should comply with them before beign merged, this checks will be automatically applied when opening or modifying the PR's.